kuiperzone/ASTEROID-ARCADE/README.md

 This version, called "ASTEROID ARCADE", links against the Qt Framwork.
 And here it is.
 I hope you enjoy it!

+For a detailed explanation of the source code: https://kuiper.zone/asteroids-game-in-c-qt/

 ## Credits and Attribution ##
 ASTEROID ARCADE features music originally recorded by Seung Hee Oh and used under